-The shift is likely generational – and irreversible – and poses a slow-burning threat to an industry that for a century has been consider bedrock infrastructure.
-The trend is not their friend and they risk being themselves disintermediated by electric charging infrastructure installed in homes, in office buildings or in locations like shopping centres .
+The shift is likely generational — and irreversible — and poses a slow-burning threat to an industry that for a century has been considered bedrock infrastructure.
+The trend is not their friend and they risk being themselves disintermediated by electric charging infrastructure installed in homes, in office buildings or in locations like shopping centres.

-Petrol stations are an industry that was once protected by high barriers to entry.
+Petrol stations were once protected by high barriers to entry to their industry.
 Now they find themselves challenged by the likes of GPT, which is offering free electric car charging at its Rouse Hill Town Centre and Wollongong Central shopping centres.